wexi/amforth-shadow/doc/source/TG/Sources.rst

 important settings for the serial IO port (which port and which parameters), the interrupt vectors and some macros.

-Adapting another ATmega microcontroller is as easy as copy and edit an existing file from a similar type.
+Adapting another ATmega micro controller is as easy as copy and edit an existing file from a similar type.

 The last definition is a string with the device name in clear text.